What About Us? (Brandy song): Music video

 The song's music video was directed by Dave Meyers and produced by Ron Mohrhoff.
 It was entirely filmed at the Ten 9 Fifty Studios in Culver City, California on November 29–30, 2001, and features close shots and dance sequences using greenscreen technique.
-The video does not have a substantial plot but focuses on capturing Norwood's "moments as a performer," dealing with "different set-ups" and "beauty, fashion, edginess, hip."
+The video does not have a substantial plot but focuses on capturing Brandy's "moments as a performer," dealing with "different set-ups" and "beauty, fashion, edginess, hip."
 To that end, she added in an interview with MTV, it speaks for all girls who've been wronged by selfish, evil lovers.
 "The hurt and the pain songs really, really work," she observed, articulating the pain of "women, from 15, or 13 on up [...] they have crushes and they get hurt."
 The video was all about "showing the world a new side of me," she added.

-The video for "What About Us?" saw Norwood abandon her teenage appeal for a more adult and sensual edginess.
+The video for "What About Us?" saw Brandy abandon her teenage appeal for a more adult and sensual edginess.

-Set in a science fiction world, the video opens with a digitized long shot of Norwood standing atop a pyramid of kneeling, taut men, which PopMatters described as appearing like the "tragically punished human in Greek mythology", all holding up Norwood on her pedestal.
-The camera closes on her, and depicts Norwood placing mementos of her now-dead relationship in a chest, including a promise written on parchment, a watch on a chain, a teddy bear.
+Set in a science fiction world, the video opens with a digitized long shot of Brandy standing atop a pyramid of kneeling, taut men, which PopMatters described as appearing like the "tragically punished human in Greek mythology", all holding up Brandy on her pedestal.
+The camera closes on her, and depicts Brandy placing mementos of her now-dead relationship in a chest, including a promise written on parchment, a watch on a chain, a teddy bear.
 From here, the scene switches into a futuristic wind tunnel, where she wields a bat against cell phones, two-way pagers, and a flying male, whose sunglasses she grabs off.
-While the video intercuts scenes of Norwood performing on a platform with two black-painted men in collars and leashes, it ends with her sitting in the passenger's seat in a lowrider, amid a sea of lowriders.
-The final scenes feature cameo appearances by Rodney Jerkins and Norwood's younger brother Ray J.
+While the video intercuts scenes of Brandy performing on a platform with two black-painted men in collars and leashes, it ends with her sitting in the passenger's seat in a lowrider, amid a sea of lowriders.
+The final scenes feature cameo appearances by Rodney Jerkins and Brandy's younger brother Ray J.

 The final edit of "What About Us?" world premiered at the end of its Making the Video episode on MTV on January 10, 2002.
 It debuted on the network's Total Request Live top ten video countdown on January 25.
 The video entered the MuchMusic Countdown in Canada in the week ending February 8, and it peaked at number seven in the week ending February 22.
-The video generally received mixed reviews from critics, who called it "a surprisingly hard, ostensibly angry, and not very adventurous video" and compared it to Norwood's Matrix-influenced remix video for U Don't Know Me (Like U Used To)".
+The video generally received mixed reviews from critics, who called it "a surprisingly hard, ostensibly angry, and not very adventurous video" and compared it to Brandy's Matrix-influenced remix video for U Don't Know Me (Like U Used To)".
 It was nominated for the Viewer's Choice Award at the 2002 MTV Video Music Awards but lost to Michelle Branch's video for "Everywhere".